jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 # Upgrades.qml
 This file contains a description of what upgrades your module offers, of which the simplest case is simply [renaming an analysis function](#rename-analysis).
 Further possibilities are [renaming an option](#rename-option) or [adding an option with a default value](#set-option).
 You can also [remove an option](#set-option) or even run custom [javascript](#javascript).
 And in all cases this can be done under certain [conditions](#conditionals) but that will probably be rarely used.

 The rough structure of `Upgrades.qml` is an `Upgrades{}` QML Item with one or more `Upgrade{}` items in it.
 Each of these upgrades consists at least of a `functionName`, `fromVersion` and a `toVersion` field.
 The `functionName`-field specifies which analysis (called `function` here) is targeted while `fromVersion` and `toVersion` predictably define from which module-version it will be upgraded and to which one.

+If you are writing an `Upgrade` for an analysis as it was in JASP before version `0.15` see [migrating from oldschool modules](#migrating-from-oldschool-modules).

-Just having that would do very little and the simplest possible change you might want to make is by adding `newFunctionName` with the new name of the analysis.
+Just having a `functionName` and the two `version`s would do very little and the minimal sensible change you could make is adding `newFunctionName` with a new name for the analysis.
 A very short example of that would be fixing the typo that someone could have made in 0.9 of a fictional module:
 ```qml
 import QtQuick		2.12